-If you’re really concerned about stuff that’s happening in school and you’d like someone from SNAP Cymru to call you for a chat, just send your number to us via the email form on the Wmff app/website and we’ll call you back, or you can email or phone us directly on:
+If you’re really concerned about stuff that’s happening in school and you’d like someone from SNAP Cymru to chat to, you can phone us directly on:

 We can help you: